samdev-7/squarepad/README.md

 ## PCB

-A total of 0 vias are on the PCB, ignoring THT and mounting holes. (there's no benefit to this, don't ask)
+A total of 0 vias are on the PCB, ignoring THT and mounting holes. (there's no benefit to this, don't ask why)

 <img alt="Schematic of the Square Pad PCB" src="https://github.com/user-attachments/assets/f1661084-6216-4a05-bc79-a689476b5d73" width="600" />